Skip to main content

 If you're a driving instructor working as part of a franchise, certain franchise fees qualify as a deductible expense.

-Finally, it is important to note that anything you pay yourself cannot be deducted before tax is calculated.
+It is important to note that anything you pay yourself cannot be deducted before tax is calculated.
 Anything you take for personal usage is effectively drawings and should be classed as such.

 Expenses Prior to Starting as a Driving Instructor